keithdunnett/sgminer-recipes/BUILD_A_GPU_MINING_RIG.md

 ![Ax1200i](https://raw.githubusercontent.com/magick777/sgminer-recipes/master/_20170104_183125.JPG "Crated up")

-### Prepare environment to set up a new machine
+### Prepare your environment to set up a new machine

 Though the rig will eventually run headless, we'll need keyboard, video and mouse whilst configuring UEFI and installing an operating system, as well as network and power connections.
 At this stage, what we're looking to do is to test that what we've done works and that we can reach and configure the UEFI interface.

 #### Display

 The motherboard has VGA and HDMI outputs; I'm already using the only HDMI-capable display I have, so a 17" 1024x768 screen is what I'll be using initially.
+You could use an existing monitor, or even an HTDV.

 #### HID, network and power connectiond